MungeliDeli/speaker-ruling-classification/README.md

 3. **Create an Automated Classification Pipeline:**
    Design and deploy a workflow that processes new Speaker's Rulings and assigns categories in real-time or batch mode.

-**Technical Success Metrics**
+# Technical Success Metrics
 * Accuracy: Achieve at least 80% overall classification accuracy across all ruling categories
-* Precision: Maintain precision above 75% for each individual category to ensure reliable sategorization
+* Precision: Maintain precision above 75% for each individual category to ensure reliable categorization
 * F1-Score: Target F1-score above 77% for balanced precision-recall performance
 ## 3. Project Success Criteria
 **Quantitative Criteria**